ZechCodes/Ommi/README.md

 with whatever database you like.

 Ommi doesn't provide its own model types, it allows you to use whatever models you are already using.
-Compatibility with the most popular model implementations are ensured through unit tests.
+Compatibility with the most popular model implementations are ensured through a comprehensive unit test suite.

 ### Compatible Model Implementations